Eddie Rosario Player Props: Braves vs. Pirates

 Eddie Rosario At The Plate

-- Rosario has reached base via a hit in 56 games this season (of 97 played), and had multiple hits in 21 of those games.
+- Rosario has reached base via a hit in 56 games this year (of 98 played), and had multiple hits in 21 of those games.

-- In 14.4% of his games this season, he has homered, and 4.6% of his trips to the plate.
+- In 14.3% of his games this season, he has gone deep, and 4.5% of his trips to the dish.

-- In 26 games this season (26.8%), Rosario has picked up an RBI, and in 13 of those games (13.4%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- In 26.5% of his games this year, Rosario has notched at least one RBI.
+In 13 of those games (13.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.